Josh Kirkland (coach)

 Joshua Kirkland is an American college football coach.
-He is the director of player personnel for University of North Texas, a position he has held since 2023.
+He was last the general manager/offensive assistant for University of North Texas, a position he held in 2023.
 He was the head football coach for New Mexico Highlands University from 2020 to 2021, Southwestern Oklahoma State University in 2022, Parkland High School in 2016, and Lehman High School in 2017.
 He also coached for Daingerfield High School, Rudder High School, Westbury High School and Incarnate Word.